-Expats who rent a house in the Netherlands almost always have to deal with a deposit (borg).
-Unfortunately, it often happens that expats pay too much deposit or do not get their deposit back (fully).
-Because expats often depend on temporary rent and are unfamiliar with Dutch legislation, they are particularly vulnerable.
+Expats who rent a home in the Netherlands almost always have to deal with a security deposit (deposit).
+Unfortunately, it often happens that expats pay too much deposit or do not get their deposit back (in full).
+Because expats often depend on temporary rentals and are not well acquainted with Dutch legislation, they are extra vulnerable.

-The rental law lawyers of Arslan Advocaten explain what expats should take into account and how they can protect their rights.
+The tenancy law attorneys from Arslan Advocaten explain what expats should take into account and how they can protect their rights.

-In the Netherlands, there is no fixed maximum for the deposit, but the deposit must be reasonable.
+In the Netherlands, there is no fixed maximum for the deposit, but the deposit must be reasonable are.

 -